rcos/rcos-handbook/docs/community/bylaws.md

 If you violate the RCOS Community Code of Conduct or Bylaws, appropriate consequences will follow at the discretion of faculty.
 These may include:

 * A verbal or Slack warning from a mentor or coordinator
-* A written warning from a faculty member
+* A written warning from a faculty advisor
-* A request to edit or delete any blog posts, code, comments, issues, pull requests, milestones, wiki pages, social media posts, etc. that violate the Code of Conduct
+* A request to edit or delete any project material that violates the Code of Conduct.
+Project material includes, but is not limited to, status updates, blog posts, code, comments, issues, pull requests, milestones, wiki pages, static websites, graphics, social media posts, etc.
 * If your large group talk or bonus session violates the Code of Conduct, your talk may be ended early and your slides will not be published to the #slides channel.
 * If the violation occurred at an RCOS event or meeting, you may be removed from the event or meeting.
 This will be marked as an unexcused absence regardless of whether or not you already entered an attendance code, and you will not be able to make up this absence by attending a bonus session.
 * In severe and repeated violations, you may be removed from RCOS entirely.